This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 "EXPLAIN Table" in Oracle Text Result Tables for more information about the structure of the explain table.

-calls.
+Specify whether explain_table is shared by multiple EXPLAIN calls.
 Specify 0 for exclusive use and 1 for shared use.
 Default is 0 (single-use).

-When you specify 0, the system automatically truncates the result table before the next call to EXPLAIN
+When you specify 0, the system automatically truncates the result table before the next call to EXPLAIN.

 When you specify 1 for shared use, this procedure does not truncate the result table.
-Only results with the same explain_id
+Only results with the same explain_id are updated.
+When no results with the same explain_id exist, new results are added to the EXPLAIN table.

-Specify a name that identifies the explain results returned by an EXPLAIN
+Specify a name that identifies the explain results returned by an EXPLAIN procedure when more than one EXPLAIN call uses the same shared EXPLAIN table.
+Default is NULL.

 Specify the name of the index partition to query.